-For the past 4 years the Power To Be team has been building a relationship with the land that makes up our Prospect Lake site.
+For the past 4 years, the Power To Be team has been building a relationship with the land that makes up our Prospect Lake site.
 We have learned about its history.
 We give gratitude to the WSANEC, Malahat, and Lekwungen peoples who have graciously shared teachings and oral histories of the land and ancestors.
-As one of Power To Be’s Program Facilitators, Paul Tangira, says, we are now “contributing to its history” with our programs and inviting others into create their own relationships with the land.
+As one of Power To Be’s Program Facilitators, Paul Tangira, says, we are now “contributing to its history” with our programs and inviting others into creating their own relationships with the land.
 Already the footprints of our participants, volunteers, and staff are creating pathways for growth, connection, and recharge.
 For this opportunity, we are truly grateful.